 “I just failed that math test.
-I’m no good at school, and I might as well quit.“
+I’m no good at school and might as well quit.”

 Most people experience cognitive distortions from time to time.
-But if they’re reinforced often enough, they can increase anxiety, deepen depression, cause relationship difficulties, and lead to a host of other complications.
+But if they’re reinforced often enough, they can increase anxiety, deepen depression, cause relationship difficulties, and lead to other complications.

-In other words, stress could cause people to adapt their thinking in ways that are useful for their immediate survival.
-But these thoughts aren’t rational or healthy long-term.
+In other words, experiencing stress could cause you to adapt your thinking in useful ways for immediate survival.
+But these thoughts often aren’t rational or healthy long-term.

-In the 1960s, psychiatrist Aaron Beck pioneered research on cognitive distortions in his development of a treatment method known as cognitive behavioral therapy.
+In the 1960s and 1970s, psychiatrist Aaron Beck pioneered research on cognitive distortions in his development of a treatment method known as cognitive behavioral therapy (CBT).

 When you’re convinced that you’re either destined for success or doomed to failure, that the people in your life are either angelic or evil, you’re probably engaging in polarized thinking.

-This kind of distortion is unrealistic and often unhelpful because most of the time reality exists somewhere between the two extremes.
+This kind of distortion is unrealistic and often unhelpful because reality often exists between the two extremes.

-For example, you make a low score on one math test and conclude that you’re hopeless at math in general.
-You have a negative experience in one relationship and develop a belief that you just aren’t good at relationships at all.
+For example, you score low on one math test and conclude that you’re hopeless at math in general.
+You may have a negative experience in one relationship and then believe that you just aren’t good at relationships.

-This distorted type of thinking leads people to dread or assume the worst when faced with the unknown.
-When people catastrophize, ordinary worries can quickly escalate.
+This distorted thinking leads people to dread or assume the worst when faced with the unknown —

-It’s easy to dismiss catastrophizing as a hysterical over-reaction, but people who have developed this cognitive distortion may have experienced repeated adverse events — like chronic pain or childhood trauma — so often that they fear the worst in many situations.
+It’s easy to dismiss catastrophizing as a “hysterical” overreaction.
+Still, people who have developed this cognitive distortion may have experienced repeated adverse events — like chronic pain or childhood trauma — so often that they fear the worst in many situations.